jxph025319/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 .. note::
-  The initial version of ``edx.forum.thread.viewed``, added DD Jul 2017, does not include discussion threads viewed on mobile devices.
-Future versions of this event will include mobile devices.
+  The initial version of ``edx.forum.thread.viewed``, added DD Jul 2017, does not include the ``target_username`` member field for discussion threads that are viewed on mobile devices.
+Future versions of this event will include the ``target_username`` member field for discussion threads on all devices.

 **Component**: Discussion